Closed-Sleet/TGS-Dev/README.md

 ## This is soley for the developers of the modpack to share Ideas and act as a central todo list.

 # TODO:
+##  Fixes:
  - Fix Usernameplates being visible
  - Fix the Voicechat mod
  - Investigate TPS issues
+ - Work on Dynamic lighting
+ - Remove random config options buttons for various mods litered around the menus using fancy menus mod

+## New stuff:
- - Nautilous shell armor mods
+ - Nautilous shell armor modification
- - Copper aromor/tools at chainmail/gold level
+ - Copper aromor/tools at chainmail/gold level respectively (maybe with custom effects?)
- - Add some optimisation mods
  - Add shadow dimension for angel/Fogman banishment
- - Fix darkness
- - Work on Dynamic lighting
- - Make early game more interesting???
  - Custom Loading/title screens need to be made and implemented

 # Trailer idea: